brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

       name: stx-platform
     spec:
       url: http://<cluster_host_ip>:8080/helm_charts/stx-platform
-      # The cluster host ip is 192.168.206.1 if it wasnt changed during bootstrap
+      # The cluster host ip is 192.168.206.1 if it wasn't changed during bootstrap
       interval: 60m  # interval to check the repository for updates
 ```